Surrey Accommodation Guide

 Leith Hill Tower: Climb the 78 steps to the top of Leith Tower and you will reach the highest point in the South of England at 1029 feet or 313 metres!
 On a clear day, using the telescope on the roof of the tower, you can see as far as the London Eye in central London to the English channel and across to France.
 Football fans will also be able to see the arch of Wembley Stadium – the home of English football!

 Best Accommodation In Surrey

-Frensham Pond Country House Hotel & Spa: Situated next to Frensham Great Pond (itself a National Trust site), this 15th-century country house offers the best in English hospitality and features a well-stocked bar and traditional English restaurant.
+Frensham Pond Country House Hotel & Spa (Frensham): Situated next to Frensham Great Pond (itself a National Trust site), this 15th-century country house offers the best in English hospitality and features a well-stocked bar and traditional English restaurant.
 The hotel has a recently updated spa including heated stone beds, whirlpool, sauna and steam bath.

-The Crown Inn: Situated in Chiddingfold, this 600 year old inn combines traditional character with modern amenities.
+The Crown Inn (Chiddingfold): Situated in Chiddingfold, this 600 year old inn combines traditional character with modern amenities.
 The Crown Inn is one of the few properties in the UK to have received receive a 5 star AA rating and was awarded Great Britain’s Most Excellent Inn 2010 by Condé Nast Johansens.
 Many of the luxury en-suite rooms here have original wooden beams and some also have four-poster beds.